List of Athletics broadcasters: Radio

 Athletics' games in Sacramento are broadcast on KSTE; in the Bay Area, they are broadcast on KNEW, which had been the Oakland Athletics' flagship from 2020 until 2024; while KWNR's HD2 subchannel airs games in the Athletics' forthcoming home of Las Vegas.
-Outside the Bay Area, the A's radio network of 18 stations (three of them nights and weekends only) reach baseball fans in Northern California and Nevada.
+Outside the Bay Area, the A's radio network of 18 stations (three of them nights and weekends only) reaches baseball fans in Northern California and Nevada.
 The team also has an in-market online radio station branded as A's Cast which is available on iHeartRadio.

 As of 2022, the Athletics' radio broadcast team consists of Ken Korach, Vince Cotroneo and Roxy Bernstein.
 Korach, A's play-by-play announcer since 1996, moved up to the lead position with the death of Bill King.
 Cotroneo has had 13 years of major-league experience, most recently with the Texas Rangers.
 King, who died on October 18, 2005, was the lead radio voice of the Athletics for 25 years, from 1981 through 2005, the longest tenure for an A's announcer since the team's games were first broadcast in 1938 (they were the Philadelphia Athletics from 1901 to 1954, and the Kansas City Athletics from 1955 to 1967, before owner Charles O. Finley moved them to Oakland).
 King was paired in the booth with Lon Simmons from 1981 through 1995.
 Former A's catcher Ray Fosse served as the broadcast team's analyst from 1986 to 2021.
 For several years starting in 2001, Steve Bitker served as a back-up play-by-play announcer, averaging about 20 games per season.
 He had limited appearances in 2006, filling in when Korach was on vacation.

 Robert Buan held the position of Athletics' broadcasting manager from 1995 to 2010.
 He also hosted the "Extra Innings" postgame radio talk show, which fans called to talk about the A's with Buan or a guest.
 The show often emanated from the stadium or in a studio, and certain select ones were broadcast from local bars or restaurants before a live audience.
 He also did Internet-only play-by-play of spring training games.
 He was succeeded by Chris Townsend and Rick Tittle.

 King, a native of Bloomington, Illinois, was perhaps the most well-known sports announcer in the Bay Area, having previously handled play-by-play work for football's Oakland and Los Angeles Raiders (1966–1992) and basketball's San Francisco and Golden State Warriors (1962–1983).
 His trademark catchphrase "Holy Toledo!" was familiar to Northern California sports fans for over forty years.
 King and his fellow Athletics radio announcers, Ken Korach and Ray Fosse, were ranked as the second-best broadcast team in the American League by USA Today in 2005.